 Editor, John Donne’s Complete Sermons: The Electronic Archive (lib.byu.edu/dlib/donne)

-Poetry, translations, and critical essays have appeared in numerous publications, including The New Yorker, Slate, Yale Review, Kenyon Review, Milton Quarterly, and Modern Philology.
+Poetry, translations, and critical essays have appeared in numerous publications, including The New Yorker, Slate, Yale Review, Kenyon Review, Milton Quarterly, Modern Philology, and PMLA.

 MA, Johns Hopkins University, 1995; MFA, University of Iowa, 1997; PhD, University of California Berkeley, 2003